LeonardoRS12/CompanyWebsite.io/README.md

 -keyframes

+I also used AI to generate the images of the page.

 I learned more about HTML,CSS and JavaScript making this project.

 P.D:Im still working on this project i need to add some features so i will be updating the files of the project.